Rapptz/discord.py/docs/ext/commands/commands.rst

         await ctx.send(f'You have uploaded <{attachment.url}>')

 When this command is invoked, the user must directly upload a file for the command body to be executed.
-When combined with the :data:`typing.Optional` converter, the user does not have to provide an attachment.
+When combined with the :obj:`typing.Optional` converter, the user does not have to provide an attachment.

 .. code-block:: python3